-During 2020, surveyors observed occupied behaviors at 16 of the 33 audio-visual survey stations (Table 1).
-Occupied behaviors were observed at 4 of the 6 Reserve stations and at 12 of the 27 MMCA stations.
-Occupied behaviors were observed at all the MMCA stands with the exception of the Shaw Gift MMCA, and at both Reserves (Table 1).
+During 2022, surveyors observed occupied behaviors at 17 of the 33 audio-visual survey stations (Table 1).
+Occupied behaviors were observed at all of the 6 Reserve stations and at 11 of the 27 MMCA stations.
+Occupied behaviors were observed at all the MMCA stands, with the exception of the Shaw Gift MMCA, and at both Reserves (Table 1).

-In 2021, the annual proportion of Reserve stations with occupied behaviors was greater (0.67, 1SE = 0.19) as the proportion of MMCA stations with occupied behaviors (0.44 \pm 0.096; Figure 3a).
-Overall, the annual proportion of MMCA stations with occupied behaviors appears to be tracking the proportion of Reserve stations with occupied behaviors over the study period, although the proportion declined in both the MMCAs and in the Reserves in 2021 (Figure 3a).
+In 2022, the annual proportion of Reserve stations with occupied behaviors was greater (1.0, 1SE = 0.0) as the proportion of MMCA stations with occupied behaviors (0.41 $\pm$ 0.095; Figure 3a).
+Overall, the annual proportion of MMCA stations with occupied behaviors appears to be tracking the proportion of Reserve stations with occupied behaviors over the study period, although the proportion declined in only the MMCAs in 2022 (Figure 3a).

-Occupied behaviors, as defined by circling murrelet targets, were observed at one of the Reserve stands but none of the MMCA stands on the radar surveys in 2021 (Table 2, Figure 3b).
-Radar surveyors observed circling murrelet targets at 3 of the 14 sites, all at HRSP (Table 2).
-Among these sites, occupied behaviors were observed at 3 of the 6 Reserve radar sites and at 0 of the 8 MMCA radar sites.
-Overall, the proportion of occupied behaviors observed at both the Reserve sites and at MMCA sites remained unchanged from 2020 (Figure 3b).
+Occupied behaviors, as defined by circling murrelet targets, were observed at one of the Reserve stands and two of the MMCA stands on the radar surveys in 2022 (Table 2, Figure 3b).
+Radar surveyors observed circling murrelet targets at 3 of the 14 radar sites, including R14 (Cooper Mill), R21 (Allen Creek), and R34 (HRSP) (Table 2).
+Among the radar sites, occupied behaviors were observed at 1 of the 6 Reserve radar sites and at 2 of the 8 MMCA radar sites.
+Overall, the proportion of occupied behaviors observed at the Reserve sites declined and increased at MMCA sites from 2021 (Figure 3b).